-However, Apple has enabled this feature by using a relatively new technology called eSIM.
-A SIM-card that is embedded inside the iPhone and cannot be removed.
-It is the same type that Apple uses inside the cellular versions of the Apple Watch and the new iPad Pro.
+The newest iPhones offer dual-SIM support by using a relatively new technology called eSIM which is essentially a SIM card that is embedded inside.
+It is the same technology inside the cellular versions of Apple Watch and the new iPad Pro.

 The benefits of eSIM include being able to choose a carrier and plan on the go.
 It will even be possible to have a plan with a different provider to your primary plan.
 No need to go to a retail store to buy a SIM.
 The downside of this, however, is it relies on carriers to support the feature first.
 And this is where the issue begins.